tataratat/releso/README.md

 Installation
 ============

-This page covers the installation process of the framework and its prerequisites.
+This section covers the installation process of the framework and its prerequisites.
 The first thing to note is that with version 0.1.0 the strict dependency on `splinepy` is not present anymore.
 But if the geometry is to be parameterized by a Spline and the method of Free Form